Packet-Clearing-House/maptable/README.md

           date: new Date(Date.parse('2023-01-01T00:00:00Z')),
        },
        ```

+- `timezones:` *(object, default: null)* Add the timezones layer to the map
+  - `timezones.path:` *(string, required if pathData not provided)* remote url of the topojson layers of the timezones
+  - `timezones.pathData:` *(string, required if path not provided)* inline data of the topojson layers of the timezones

 - `heatmap:` *(object, default: null)* Add a heatmap on the map - we use concentrated circles on every location in the dataset.
 You can **not** use this with `map.countries.`.
 See [this example](https://packet-clearing-house.github.io/maptable/#heatmap) for an implementation example.
   - `heatmap.weightByAttribute:` *(function(d), default: null)* Which attribute we would weight the gradient. it takes a anonymous function that exposes `d` as one row, and expect a float as returned value.